 The database contains trait, yield, and ecosystem service data.
 Because all plants have the potential to be used as biofuel feedstock, BETYdb supports data from all plant species.
 In practice, the species included in the database reflect available data and the past and present research interests of contributors.
 Trait and yield data are provided at the level of species, with cultivar and clone information provided where available.

-The yield data not only includes end-of-season harvestable yield, but also includes measurements made over the course of the growing season.
+The yield data not only includes end-of-season harvestable yield, it also includes measurements made over the course of the growing season.
 These yield data are useful in the assessment of historically observed crop yields, and they can also be used in the validation of plant models.
 Yield data includes peak biomass, harvestable biomass, and the biomass of the crop throughout the growing season.

 The trait data represent phenotypic traits; these are measurable characteristics of an organism.
 The primary objective of the trait data is to allow researchers to model second generation biofuel crops such as miscanthus and switchgrass.
 In addition, these data enable evaluation of new plant species as potential biofuel crops.
 Ecosystem service data reflect ecosystem-level observations, and these data are included in the traits table.